RashRAJ/Terraform-101/Terraform-aws-instance/Readme.md

 # Creating an Ec2 instance with aws

+Basic configuration for creating aws instance, and playing around with terraform command

 ## Perequisite

 - install aws cli  on your terminal  using the command below